jerv/data_playground/README.md

 - React Context API for state management
 - React Hot Toast for notifications
 - RESTful API integration
+- JWT for authentication
+- MongoDB with Mongoose for data storage
+- Zod for validation

 ## 📋 Prerequisites